BAFTAs For the Love of Film competition is a nationwide search for people whose passion for film makes them legendary in their communities.

-Whether they have renovated an abandoned movie palace, run a mobile film club for rural communities or served popcorn for 30 years at their local cinema, these are the people who go above and beyond purely for their love of film.
+Whether they have renovated an abandoned movie palace, run a mobile film club for rural communities or served popcorn for 30 years at their local cinema, these are the people who have done something extraordinary to benefit others and enrich their experience of film.

-Discover the For the Love of Film winners below.
+Discover previous For the Love of Film winners below.

 FOR THE LOVE OF FILM WINNERS 2020